At Harriton, it’s cool to be smart.

 At Harriton, we like to have fun.

-One of Harriton’s most anticipated annual events is the Wing Bowl.
-There’s nothing quite like cheering on your history teacher as he consumes countless amounts of buffalo wings in a spandex superhero costume.
-And for sheer spectacle, laughs and all-around good vibes, nothing beats Mr. Harriton – an annual male student pageant featuring singing, dancing and some amazing talents.
+Spirit Weeks, Pep Rallies, Quidditch Tournaments - there's always something fun going on at Harriton.
+And for sheer spectacle, laughs and all-around good vibes, nothing beats Mr. Harriton – an annual student pageant featuring singing, dancing and some amazing talents.
 A recent contestant handed Shakespearean plays to the crowd, had audience members read aloud random verses, then wowed everyone by identifying the exact acts, characters and scenes.

 At Harriton, seize the day!